Meanwhile Use Spaces for culture and arts

 The Meanwhile Use Spaces concept (Välitilamalli) is an operating model developed by the City of Tampere, where empty spaces are temporarily made available for cultural activities.

-The city has a constant supply of temporarily vacant spaces, and the city aims to harness these spaces for productive use.
-The open call for Meanwhile Use Spaces takes place around twice a year, when the City of Tampere looks for interesting cultural and artistic concepts for empty spaces.
-The spaces are made available to the operator on a temporary basis, allowing for pop-up and experimental activities.
+The search for temporary spaces is usually conducted twice a year, and the aim is to find interesting cultural and artistic concepts for empty spaces.
+The spaces are made available to operators on a temporary basis, which enables pop-up and experimental activities.

 The spaces can be used for working, creating, producing and presenting works, carrying out projects, exhibitions or other open and collaborative creative activities.
 When making choices, the City of Tampere values concepts that are appropriate to the space and its surroundings, that take into account the temporary nature of the activity.